ALewandowska-sys/libraryApplication/README.md

 I think that I could make it by listener, but for now it's created inside the function (I create a history with information about book, but rest of information like date or author is created automatically)

+### PostgreSQL, liquibase, hibernate
+Inside my code, you can find things to connect to database, like changelogs, information in application.properties or hibernate annotations.

 ## How does it work?
   > I will show some endpoints, using Vaadin and Postman
 ### Vaadin menu